Preston Brown (linebacker): 2017

 Throughout training camp, Brown competed against Reggie Ragland to be the starting middle linebacker after defensive coordinator Leslie Frazier opted to switch to a base 4-3 defense.
 Head coach Sean McDermott named Brown the starting middle linebacker to start the regular season, along with outside linebackers Lorenzo Alexander and Ramon Humber.

 On November 19, 2017, Brown collected 13 combined tackles (11 solo) in the Bills' 54–24 loss at the Los Angeles Chargers in Week 11.
-In Week 16, he recorded a season-high 15 combined tackles (ten solo) during a 37–16 loss at the New England Patriots.
-The following week, Brown made 12 combined tackles (eight solo) in the Bills' 22–16 victory at the Miami Dolphins in Week 17.
+In Week 16, he recorded a season-high 15 combined tackles (ten solo) during a 37–16 loss at the Patriots.
+The following week, Brown made 12 combined tackles (eight solo) in the Bills' 22–16 victory at the Dolphins in Week 17.
 He finished his last season with the Bills with a career-high 144 combined tackles (84 solo) and three pass deflections in 16 games and 16 starts.
 His 144 tackles tied for most in the league with linebackers Blake Martinez and Joe Schobert.
 Pro Football Focus gave Brown an overall grade of 71.6, which ranked 42nd among all qualifying linebackers in 2017.